 The FPP allows players to see their characters in-game, which creates a more realistic experience than TPP.
 The first perspective shows only the player’s weapon and crosshair.
 This perspective is closer to reality than the third-person perspective.

 On the other hand, it is also more challenging to deal with complexity when using FPP.
-If you are playing an FPP game, you should not stay behind walls or other objects but look for enemy positions and rotate your camera accordingly.
+If playing an FPP game, you should not stay behind walls or other objects but look for enemy positions and rotate your camera accordingly.

 What are the reasons why FPP is more complicated than TPP?